digital-land/provider-design-sprint/README.md

 - `app/views/common` - Common pages that are reused across different designs
 - `webpack.config.mjs` – Asset bundling config

+## Deployment

+The app is deployed automatically to Amazon App Runner when the main branch is updated

 ## Licence
 See `LICENCE.txt` for details.